saptarshibasu/kafka-study/README.md

 * ConsumerConfig.AUTO_OFFSET_RESET_CONFIG (auto.offset.reset) -
   * It's applicable when the consumer group doesn't have any offset associated in Kafka
   * The possible values are - earliest (read the messages from the begining), latest (read the new messages)
+* Some stream processing applications don’t require state – they are stateless – which means the processing of a message is independent from the processing of    other messages.
+Examples are when you only need to transform one message at a time, or filter out messages based on some condition
+* In practice, however, most applications require state – they are stateful – in order to work correctly, and this state must be managed in a fault-tolerant      manner.
+Your application is stateful whenever, for example, it needs to join, aggregate, or window its input data
+* Kafka Streams uses RocksDB (other DBs are also pluggable) to store local states
+* States in application as well as remote states in other instances of the application can be queried from within the application.
+However, the data will be      read-only
+* For fault-tolerance of state-store, an internal compacted changelog topic is used
+* The state store sends changes to the changelog topic in a batch, either when a default batch size has been reached or when the commit interval is reached
+* If a task crashes and get restarted on different machine, this internal changelog topic is used to recover the state store.
+Currently, the default              replication factor of internal topics is 1
+* There are two main differences between non-windowed and windowed aggregation with regard to key-design
+  * For window aggregation the key is <K,W>, i.e., for each window a new key is used
+  * Instead of using a single instance, Streams uses multiple instances (called “segments”) for different time periods
+* After the window retention time has passed old segments can be dropped.
+Thus, RocksDB memory requirement does not grow infinitely
+* In contrast to KTable a GlobalKTable's state holds a full copy of the underlying topic, thus all keys can be queried locally

 ## Kafka Connect